paxbun/laplace-eq-therm/README.md

 ./laplace-eq-therm-server <width of the matrix> <height of the matrix>
 ```

 The server program is using [Rocket](https://github.com/SergioBenitez/Rocket).
 All configuration parameters supported by Rocket can be set to other values by the users.
-For detail, pleas refer [the documentation](https://rocket.rs/v0.4/guide/configuration/).
+For detail, please refer [the documentation](https://rocket.rs/v0.4/guide/configuration/).
 For example, you can change the listening IP address in PowerShell as follows:

 ```powershell
 ${env:ROCKET_ADDRESS} = "0.0.0.0";